 The Knox County Infirmary served children, the elderly and those with mental or physical illness in Knox County, Ohio.
-5 The complex was listed on the National Register of Historic Places in 1986.
+5 It was listed on the National Register of Historic Places in 1986.

 The formation of the Knox County county infirmary came in June 1842 when county commissioners Thomas Axtell, Christopher Wolfe and Thomas Wade acquired 132 acres in Liberty Township for $3,300 from William E. Davidson.
 10 The farm was located along Dry Creek near Bangs Station along the Cleveland, Mt.
 Vernon & Columbus Railroad.
 Davidson and J.R.
 Clark repaired and expanded the buildings on what was then the Bricker Farm for the first county poor house and infirmary.